 GPC ride leaders may submit rides online for review and approval by the Ride Coordinator.
 Ride leaders must be current members and must log in using the email address that is associated with their GPC membership.
 Click the Ride Listing Tool button above to start the process.

-The use of the online tool is not mandatory.
-If you prefer, you can still send your proposed ride to.
+Whether to use the online tool is your choice.
+If you prefer, you can instead email your proposed ride to.
 The online method reduces errors and allows you to view and edit your ride, post preliminary or "placeholder" rides, post updates and cancellations, and more.

 - Your "username" is the email address associated with your GPC membership.
 The login page gives you several methods to prove you are the actual owner of the email address.

-- For your convenience, we have partnered with Google, Facebook, and GitHub to provide authentication services.
-If your GPC email is the same as your Google, Facebook, or GitHub email, our site can hand off the verification to your provider.
+- For your convenience, we have partnered with Google, Facebook, GitHub, and GitLab to provide authentication services.
+If the email address associated with one of those accounts matches the email address associated with your GPC account, our site can hand off the verification to your provider.
 This is fast and secure.
 Our site does not see your password or any of your private information.
 We only receive your email address, which we match against our membership data.

-- GitHub authentication is provided mainly as an alternative for members who cannot or prefer not to use the Google and Facebook methods, but still want to avoid the inconvenience of the email method described below.
-Just create a free account on GitHub using your GPC email address.
+- GitHub and GitLab authentication is provided mainly as an alternative for members who cannot or prefer not to use the Google and Facebook methods, but still want to avoid the inconvenience of the email method described below.
+Just create a free account on GitHub or GitLab using your GPC email address.

 - As an alternative to using external authentication providers, you can request that a temporary password be sent to your email address.
 It will work on our site (only in combination with your email address) for about 48 hours.
 This is less secure and less convenient, but works for everyone.
 You'll need to request a new temporary password when the old one expires.
 Our site does not allow you to create, change, or save passwords.